-Since 1998, Hollins has offered the master of arts in teaching, Track 2.
-Participants in this program have completed an undergraduate degree from an accredited institution and are seeking a teaching license through a master's degree program.
+Participants in the Master of Arts in Teaching program have completed an undergraduate degree from an accredited institution and are seeking a teaching license through a master's degree program.
 Students will work with faculty members of the Hollins education department, and with members of the liberal arts faculty.
 The Hollins education department, which has had a state-approved program since 1974, participates in the National Association of State Directors of Teacher Education and Certification Program.

-Students seeking admission to Track 2 must have completed an undergraduate major in a liberal arts or sciences discipline (or the equivalent) at a regionally accredited college or university.
+Students seeking admission must have completed an undergraduate major in a liberal arts or sciences discipline (or the equivalent) at a regionally accredited college or university.
 The applicant must submit the application form, $40 processing fee, a personal statement, three letters of recommendation, all official transcripts from undergraduate and graduate studies, reflecting a minimum grade point average (GPA) of 2.5, and evidence of successful completion of PRAXIS I (or sufficient SAT or ACT scores).

 For complete application information, click here.

-If you're in Track 2 of the M.A.T. program, Hollins will discount the cost of student teaching — a savings of more than $4,248 on the 12-credit course.
+Hollins will discount the cost of student teaching — a savings of more than $4,380 on the 12-credit course.

-Fees are $354 per credit hour (licensed, practicing teachers receive a $10 per credit discount).
+Fees are $365 per credit hour (licensed, practicing teachers receive a $10 per credit discount).
 Students must pay a nonrefundable deposit of $100 at the beginning of each semester.
 All deposits will be credited toward the semester's tuition charges.
 Student loans and other types of financial aid may be available through the financial aid office.
 Questions regarding financial aid may be addressed to that office at (540) 362-6332 or firstname.lastname@example.org.

 Hollins is pleased to offer a grant for the student teaching credits to all eligible students.
 We also offere the TEACH grant to eligible students.